angr/angr-doc/docs/toplevel.md

 You can omit the `length` argument for execution to skip zero bytes and resume at the hooked address.

 In addition to a basic function, you can hook an address with a `SimProcedure`, which is a more complex system for having fine-grained control over program execution.
-To do this, use the exact same `hook` function, but supply a class (not an instance!) that subclasses `simuvex.SimProcedure`.
+To do this, use the exact same `hook` function, but supply a class (not an instance!) that subclasses `angr.SimProcedure`.

 The `is_hooked` and `unhook` methods should be self-explanitory.